pingcap/docs/tools/dm/benchmark.md

 ## Test purpose

-The purpose of this test is to test the performance of DM incremental synchronization
+The purpose of this test is to test the performance of DM incremental replication.

 > **Note**: The results of the testing might vary based on different environmental dependencies.